ronnie173/chatbot/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

+##DialogFlow
+ You will need to go to [DialogFlow](https://dialogflow.com/) and setup some intents and add some small talk to your bot. for any questions please email me at (ronnie173@gmail.com)

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).